StoutLogic/acf-builder-wiki/Modifying-Fields.md

 # Modifying Fields
 When composing fields from other fields, some tweaks might need to be made to fit the use case.
 That might mean modifying the configuration of a field, adding additional fields, or even removing a field.

-## Modifying a field's configuration
+## Modifying a Field's Configuration
 The simplest way to modify a field's configuration is to call `modifyField`, and passing in the name of the field to be modified, and the modified field config as an array.
 The following example will change the label of a title field:
 ```php
 $fieldsBuilder